 Furthermore, the Messiah would be a prophet like Moses (Deuteronomy 18:18-19), rejected by his own people (Isaiah 53:3), betrayed by a friend (Psalm 41:9), sold for thirty pieces of silver (Zechariah 11:12), smitten, spat upon and mocked (Psalm 22:7-8), crucified (Psalm 22), but would be raised from the dead in three days (Psalm 16:10, Jonah 1:17).

-There are nearly 400 prophecies in the Tanach which all find their fulfillment in one particular man...Yeshua!
+There are more than 300 prophecies in the Tanach which all find their fulfillment in one particular man...Yeshua!